AdeyilolaAyomide/Capstone-pizza-sales-project/README.md

 ### Data Source

-The data used for this project is the “capstone-project.xlsx” containing detailed information about the pizza sales
+The data used for this project is the “capstone project.xlsx” containing detailed information about the pizza sales

 ### Tools